TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Also makes it easier to debug
 	- Snapshots could prove a little hard but we could just resimulate from the beginning if we want to seek backwards

-- Default camera mode in settings, maybe controls?

-- Looks like we have drastically less FPS with character on screen compared to no character
-	- Would it be only sound logic?

-- Do we send the client back their own entropy?
-	- If no and we just add num accepted commands, a desync may occur if the server can modify for some reason the entropy after receiving it from the client
-	- if yes, that's a slight optimization opportunity, although it may complicate stuff a little

 - Port fy_minilab

+- Upgrade appveyor
 	- Things to update for windows
 		- Appveyor script: llvm 8 when the visual studio 2019 is ready to take the new filesystem
 			- We had differing versions, the one on our computer is newer so it builds everything
 		- augs::date_time constructor for file write type, used to display last write times of lua meta files, although that's low priority

 - blurred text if zoomed out

-- Upgrade appveyor

-- Advanced RCON functionality
-	- Rcon can download the log
-	- Rcon should have a reserved slot to enter in case of emergency
-	- RCON password
-	- Switch teams
-	- Restart
-	- A way to view dedicated server stats?

-- Remember to keep the old master rcon password so that basic level rcons cannot change it
 - fix area indicator zoom in editor

-- 1 byte in entropy = 60 bytes/sec for recordings
-- 10 bytes (2 floats + 2 flags) = 600 bytes/sec for recordings = 2mb / hr

 - In-game tip system
 	- Notifications like "can't holster" will be drawn a little above the context tip
 		- So that both can appear at once

-- Test polish characters on Windows again

-- Perhaps replace shift+c with some other shortcut?

-- Test on windows what's gonna happen if we try to host a server twice on the same port, also on linux

-- Test avatars on windows, especially the png filename filter

-- Fix that clipboard on all platforms at last

-- In host a server menu option, simply spawn a separate dedicated server process and use locally created client_setup to connect
-	- Something to check if the servers is already on

-- panel -> ct computers

-- Tinfoil hat
-	- Grants a 50% protection from magic
-	- Can't use spells
-	- 1900$

-- Perhaps interpolate velocity values if we detect that they are ugly at 60hz, apart from the case with skull rocket?

 - Keep timestamps in log structures and, when writing the logs to a file, preffix the log entries with time
 	- Will later be good to separate logs via date, for the dedicated server